-If you plan to celebrate Thanksgiving with an extra piece of pumpkin pie, you might need to eat a salad and run an extra mile or two next week.
+If you plan to indulge in some Halloween candy next week, you might need to eat a salad and run an extra mile or two.
 If you’re one of the 29 million U.S. adults who suffer from Type 2 diabetes, however, your challenges are more serious.

 Diabetes mellitus is an endocrine disorder wherein the pancreas does not produce enough insulin to safely manage blood sugar levels.
 Sustained high blood sugar levels can cause nerve and organ damage, eventually leading to blindness, liver and kidney damage, amputation of the extremities, and even death.
 It’s a serious and growing problem, exacerbated by sedentary lifestyles, poor nutrition choices, and an increasingly aging population.